Idaho house where 4 students were killed is being razed. Here’s what happened to other homes linked to notorious killings - KTVZ

 Idaho house where 4 students were killed is being razed.
 Here’s what happened to other homes linked to notorious killings

-(CNN) — The University of Idaho on Thursday plans to begin demolition of the off-campus home where four students were fatally stabbed last year — the latest instance in which a property is razed following grisly, high-profile killings.
+(CNN) — The University of Idaho on Thursday began demolition of the off-campus home where four students were fatally stabbed last year — the latest instance in which a property is razed following grisly, high-profile killings.

 Ethan Chapin, Kaylee Goncalves, Xana Kernodle and Madison Mogen were killed inside the Moscow, Idaho, off-campus rental on November 13, 2022, stunning the university and the surrounding community.